Min Aung Hlaing: 2016–2020: Transition to National League for Democracy rule

 War with the Arakan Army intensified during this period, and the military was accused of targeting Arakanese civilians and their properties.
 On 17 March 2019, Kyaw Zaw Oo, an Arakanese MP, published a bilingual open letter to Min Aung Hlaing about the many human rights violations of the Tatmadaw in Rakhine State that harmed the lives and property of civilians and damaged buildings of cultural heritage.

 In February 2020, Min Aung Hlaing, his wife Kyu Kyu Hla and with his close astrologer Vasipake Sayadaw placed the "Hti" umbrella atop Bagan's most powerful ancient Htilominlo Temple.
 The meaning of the temple name is "need the royal umbrella, need the King".
 He was following in the footsteps of some of Myanmar's most powerful political figures including his predecessor, Senior General Than Shwe.
 Many people believed that the ceremony was a yadaya and seeking divine blessings for his glory.

 In November 2020, Min Aung Hlaing made a series of public comments questioning the legitimacy of the upcoming 2020 election, in potential violation of the Civil Services Personnel Law.
 On 5 November, the Tatmadaw declared that Min Aung Hlaing's rank is equivalent to Vice President of Myanmar.
 After casting his ballot in the 2020 election, Min Aung Hlaing vowed to accept the election results.
 The 2020 election saw NLD win in a larger landslide than in 2015, forestalling Min Aung Hlaing's political ambitions.
+Min would have been required to retire as Commander-in-Chief of Defence Services due to a statutory age limit.
 In response, the military began intensifying allegations of electoral fraud and irregularities, submitting formal complaints to the Union Election Commission (UEC).